ehrenbrav/nestcamDIY/README.md

 - Drill two holes for the infrared LEDs in the roof of the birdhouse.
 - These should be on a diagonal, on either side of where the camera will go.
-- Drill one hole for the motion sensor near one of the other corners.
+- Drill one larger hole for the motion sensor near one of the other corners.

 ### 4.5 Install the LEDs and Motion Sensor